rabbitboots/astro/README.md

 # Usage Notes

 * Gamma correct rendering: During LÖVE's boot-up, if JIT and FFI are active, then optimized versions of `love.math.gammaToLinear()` and `love.math.linearToGamma()` are swapped in.
-If you need to disable JIT for whatever reason, do so in conf.lua before this optimization takes effect.
+If you need to completely disable JIT on the main thread for whatever reason, do so in conf.lua before this optimization takes effect.

 * LÖVE 11.3: the `smooth` line style is linked to a rare crashing bug.
 This is fixed in 11.4.
 Upgrading is strongly recommended.